-If the insulation resistance is lower than this value, it may be wet and it is advisable to eliminate the moisture in one of the following ways
+If the insulation resistance is lower than this value, it may be wet and it is advisable to eliminate the moisture in one of the following ways:

-- Dry the stator in an air circulating oven with the air surrounding the part at 95°C to 115°C. until the stator has been above 90°C for at least four hours.
-Then the air temperature may be raised to 135°C to 155°C. Continue to heat until the insulation resistance is constant for a onehalf hour period. - b.
+- a.
+Dry the stator in an air circulating oven with the air surrounding the part at 95°C to 115°C until the stator has been above 90°C for at least four hours.
+Then the air temperature may be raised to 135°C to 155°C. Continue to heat until the insulation resistance is constant for a one-half hour period. - b.
 Enclose the motor with canvas or similar covering, leaving a hole at the top for moisture to escape.
-Insert heating units or lamps and leave them

-- on until the insulation resistance is constant for one-half hour period.
-Be careful not to get heating units so close to the winding that they cause localized damage. - c.
+Insert heating units or lamps and leave them on until the insulation resistance is constant for one-half hour period.
+Be careful not to get heating units so close to the winding that they cause localized damage.

+- c.
 With the rotor locked and using approximately 10% of rated voltage, pass a current through the stator windings.
 Increase the current gradually until the temperature reaches 90°C. Do not exceed this temperature.
 Maintain a temperature of 90°C until the insulation resistance becomes constant for a one-half hour period. - 2.
 Check bearing oil reservoirs to be sure they have been filled to the proper level with fresh oil.
-See RELUBRICATION, Table II and LUBE NAMEPLATE on motor for oil grade and viscosity and further instructions.
-Be sure filler caps and drain plugs are securely tightened. - 3.
-Examine the motor for loose objects or debris which may have accumulated and remove any foreign material. - 4.
+See relubrication and Table II and lube nameplate on motor for oil grade and viscosity and further instructions.
+Be sure filler caps and drain plugs are securely tightened.

+- 3. Whenever possible, examine the interior of the machine for loose objects or debris which may have accumulated and remove any foreign material. - 4.
 If possible, turn the rotor by hand to be sure that it rotates freely. - 5.
 Check all connections with the connection diagram.
-Check all accessible factory-made connections for tightness to make

-- sure none has become loose during shipment. - If possible, leave motor uncou-6. pled (or uncouple it) for initial operation so that motor vibration, noise, current, and bearings can be checked uncoupled before they are masked by the pump.
-To run a VHS motor uncoupled, it is recommended that the pump head-shaft be removed.
+Check all accessible factory-made connections for tightness to make sure none has become loose during shipment. - 6.
+If possible, leave motor uncoupled (or uncouple it) for initial operation so that motor vibration, noise, current, and bearings can be checked uncoupled before thev are masked by the pump.
+To run a VHS motor uncoupled, it is recommended that the pump headshaft be removed.
 If this cannot be done, remove the upper half-coupling and be sure the pump shaft is well centered in the motor shaft so it will not rub.
-IF THIS IS DONE, ROTATE MOTOR BY HAND TO BE SURE THERE NO INTERFERENCE BETWEEN SHAFTS.
-Do not try to run motor un-coupled by just removing gib-key. - 7.
-When the driven machine is likely to be damaged by the wrong direction of rotation, it is imperative to uncouple the motor from its load during the initial start and make certain that it rotates in the correct direction.
+IF THIS IS DONE, ROTATE MOTOR BY HAND TO BE SURE THERE IS NO INTERFER-ENCE BETWEEN SHAFTS.
+Do not try to run motor uncoupled by just removing gibkey.

+7. When the driven machine is likely to be damaged by the wrong direction of rotation, it is imperative to uncouple the motor from its load during the initial start and make certain that it rotates in the correct direction.
 If it is necessary to change rotation, interchange any two line leads.
 For multispeed motors, check each speed independently.
-On VHS motors, do this before installing pump head-shaft and upper half-coupling.
+On VHS motors, do this before installing pump headshaft and upper half-coupling.